England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 Metropolitan districts are subdivided into electoral wards.

 On 1 January 2011, the GSS Coding and Naming Policy was implemented.
 This policy led to the creation of a new, nine character, coding system for all geographies held by ONS.
-For further information, please refer to the Code History Database (CHD).Nôl i'r tabl cynnwys
+For further information, please refer to the Coding and Naming Policy for UK Statistical Geographies.Nôl i'r tabl cynnwys

-Electoral wards/divisions are the key building blocks of UK administrative geography.
+Electoral wards and divisions are the key building blocks of UK administrative geography.
 They are the spatial units used to elect local government councillors in metropolitan and non-metropolitan districts, unitary authorities and the London boroughs in England.

 Electoral wards are also found in Wales, Scotland and Northern Ireland.